slingr-stack/slingr-docs/content/en/dev-reference/user-interface/grid-views.md

 ### Quick filters

 Quick filters provide an effortless way to further filter the collection of records by clicking or unclicking buttons.
 Refer to [Expressions]({{<ref "/dev-reference/metadata-management/metadata-common/expressions.md">}}) for additional information.
+You can have quick filters separately or groups of quick filters.
+Groups can be configured in order to select only one button within groups.
+When you click a button of a group, other group buttons are deselected.

 ## **Permissions**